ReactorFailure/Essential-Patcher/LEGALITY.md

 - users can still have mandatory statutory rights that cannot be contracted away;
 - this repository should stay within those statutory rights by distributing original code only and avoiding copied assets, copied source, modified binaries, forged server calls, or commercial exploitation.

-## Cosmetic Unlocking Boundary
+## Cosmetic Display Boundary

-Cosmetics are the highest-risk part of this project, so the boundary must stay clear.
+Essential Patcher modifies local cosmetic rendering on the user's own client.
+The boundary is clear.

 Essential Patcher does not: